-Of course, these are symptoms of digital eye strain too, another condition on the rise due to the increased amount of time we’re all spending staring at screens during the pandemic.
-But what exactly is Dry Eye Syndrome, and what are the symptoms to watch out for?
-Dr Andy Hepworth, an Optical Specialist at UK-based lens manufacturer Essilor explains that, “While Dry Eye is a fairly common eye condition, new research has shown that cases have soared in the past 12 months, much to do with lifestyle changes.
+So what is Dry Eye Syndrome and what symptoms do we need to watch out for?
+Dr Andy Hepworth, an Optical Specialist at lens manufacturer Essilor (opens in new tab) explains that, “While Dry Eye is a fairly common eye condition, new research has shown that cases have soared in the past 12 months, much to do with lifestyle changes.

 “Symptoms are varied, but most people experience a scratchy, gritty feeling that they just can’t shift.”
 Other symptoms that Dr Hepworth highlights include: